junzhang1/Portfolio/final_project_Jun.md

 ## **Part I**

 ### 1. Outline
 Alcohol killed more people than guns.
 According to the National Institute on Alcohol Abuse and Alcoholism, about 88,000 people die from alcohol-related causes each year, making alcohol the fourth-leading preventable cause of death in America.
 By comparison, the Brady Campaign to Prevent Gun Violence reports less than 33,000 people die each year from gun violence.
 Besides, suicide is a major national public health issue in the United States.
 According to the CDC's National Center for Health Statistics (NCHS), there were 44,965 recorded suicides in 2016.
-Here I want to
+Here I want to compare the patterns and trends of different causes of death by analyzing the demographic characteristics of victims.
+After that, I will provide some suggestions to reduce alcohol-related and firearm fatalities and suicide.

 *Sources:*